Special Blends, Vol. 1 & 2

-Special Blends Volume 1 & 2 is a 2-CD set, remix album released by Daniel Dumile under the Metal Fingers moniker on his Metal Face Records label.
-Each track is a remix of famous hip hop songs by other MCs and rappers remixed to instrumentals from Dumile's early Special Herbs albums.
-Mixed by DOOM himself, this collection incorporates vocals from a wide range of iconic records.
+Special Blends, Vol. 1 & 2 is a compilation album released by MF Doom, compiling the remix albums Special Blends, Vol. 1 and Special Blends, Vol. 2.
+Each track pairs an acapella version of a famous hip hop song by other MCs and rappers with instrumentals from Doom's Special Herbs albums.
+Mixed by Doom himself, the collection incorporates vocals from a wide range of iconic records.

-The album was reissued on vinyl on June 17, 2016 on Metalface Records in standard 2XLP vinyl format, as well as a deluxe version inside a custom-printed burlap bag.
+The album was reissued on vinyl on June 17, 2016 on Metal Face Records in standard 2xLP vinyl format, as well as a deluxe version inside a custom-printed burlap bag.

 Track listing

-All tracks are produced by Metal Fingers.
+All tracks mixed by The Super Villain.